Before asking for an AccessNI check

 - provide social work

-- help with general household matters such as handling cash, shopping or paying bills
+- help with general household work such as handling cash, shopping or paying bills

 - help manage personal affairs such as legal papers

-- convey an adult in a vehicle to receive personal care, healthcare or social care
+- bring an adult in a vehicle to receive personal care, healthcare or social care

 An employer must: